 After three years of reconstruction, Lake Havasu City rededicated the bridge in an extravagant ceremony held on October 10, 1971.

-Spanning 930 feet (280 meters), it was designed to connect pedestrians, motorists and cyclists on “mainland” Lake Havasu City to an island on the Colorado River.
+Spanning 930 feet (280 meters), the bridge was designed to connect pedestrians, motorists and cyclists on “mainland” Lake Havasu City to an island with shops, restaurants, hotels, resorts and housing.

 On this island in 1964, McCulloch built the Nautical Inn, now The Nautical Beachfront Resort: Arizona’s only beachfront resort.